cloudflare/workers-sdk/.changeset/old-walls-smoke.md

 "wrangler": patch
 ---

-Add common words to the cSpell config to prevent unwanted warnings
+chore: add common words to the cSpell config to prevent unwanted warnings